 Benefits of using a softphone

 Now that we have a basic understanding of what a softphone is and how it works, let's dive deeper into the advantages that a VoIP phone system can provide your business.
-There are a few reasons why many SMBs as well as large enterprises are ditching their traditional phones in favor of more advanced SIP phones or softphone applications:
+There are a few reasons why many SMBs as well as large enterprises are ditching their traditional phones in favour of more advanced softphone applications:

 - Reduce desk clutter: Now that 4.3 million individuals work from locations outside of the office at least half the time, there's simply no place for desk clutter in today's workplace.
 A softphone eliminates the need for bulky, traditional desk phones and handsets.

 - A mobile, always-accessible professional line: In addition to removing the need for hard phone equipment, a digital softphone also enables workers to have dedicated professional phone lines.
 This is especially handy for those that work from home or other locations, as the softphone ensures that remote employees always have an accessible channel for their business calls and can take incoming calls and make outgoing calls just as they would from their regular desk phone, but through their laptop or softphone mobile app.
 This also means there's no need for workers to give out or use their personal cell phone numbers for anything other than personal calls, enabling better security and peace of mind - not to mention savings, as employees don't have to use their own phone plan data to support their business calls.

 - Easy-to-use, responsive UI: Many softphone, like CounterPath's Bria, are accessible through desktop and mobile devices.
 Besides being easily accessible, the user interface is incredibly simple, user friendly and intuitive - if you can use a mobile phone, you can use a softphone!
 Best of all, solutions like CounterPath Bria softphones are incredibly customizable, and can include a wide array of unified communication features when paired with CounterPath's Stretto Collaboration solution.